 Some companies won’t consider applicants who don’t provide an address, or they may wonder what you are trying to hide, as a traditional resume typically lists your home address.
-An employer may be seeking candidates who live in a specific geographic area; if so, they don’t want to have to spend time finding out where you reside.
+An employer may be seeking candidates who live in a specific geographic area.
+If so, they don’t want to spend time finding out where you live.

-Applicants, however, may be concerned about privacy or whether they won’t be contacted for an interview if they don’t live near enough to the company that’s hiring.
-There are also concerns about scams and who you can safely share your personal information with when you’re job hunting.
+Applicants, however, may be concerned about privacy or about whether they won’t be contacted for an interview if they don’t live close enough to the company that’s hiring.
+There are also concerns about scams and about who you can safely share your personal information with when you’re job hunting.

 How should you list your contact information on your resume?
-The best way to determine when you should include your physical address on your resume, and when you should leave it off, is to decide on a case-by-case basis as you apply for jobs.
+The best way to determine when you should include your physical address and when you should leave it off your resume is to decide on a case-by-case basis as you apply for jobs.

 Even if you feel comfortable including your physical address on your resume, never include identifying information such as your social security number, driver’s license number, age, date of birth, marital status, or any other personal information.
-None of this information is relevant to getting hired, and you definitely don’t want to set yourself up for fraud by sharing too much information about yourself.
+None of this information is relevant to getting hired, and you don’t want to set yourself up for fraud by sharing too much information about yourself.

-The best way to ensure your privacy is secure, as best you can, is to be diligent about who you share your resume with.
+The best way to ensure your privacy is secure is to be diligent about who you share your resume with.
 It will take a little extra time, but if you’re careful to make sure the job you’re about to apply for isn’t a scam and the company is legitimate, you’ll have less to worry about.
-Also take precautions, in general, to protect yourself from identity theft.
+Also take precautions in general to protect yourself from identity theft.

 Depending on where you live, employers may be concerned about your commute.
 If you’re applying for a job in a large city, the company may prefer applicants who can get to work quickly and easily without a lengthy commute.